furudbat/wayland-vpets/README.md

 ---

-**₍^. .^₎ Wayland Bongo Cat Overlay v1.2.3** - Making desktops more delightful, one keystroke at a time!
+**₍^. .^₎ Wayland Bongo Cat Overlay v1.3.0** - Making desktops more delightful, one keystroke at a time!
-Now with Digimon.
+Now with Digimon VPets.